bhavik-knight/5560-MRI-Project/README.md

 **Root Cause:** In serial workflows, patient prep happens *inside* the magnet room, wasting expensive equipment time on low-value tasks.

-**Solution:** The "Pit Crew" model moves prep outside, using a **gowned waiting buffer** to stage prepped patients, allowing the magnet to focus exclusively on scanning.
+**Solution:** The "Pit Crew" model moves prep outside, using a **waiting room buffer** to stage prepped patients, allowing the magnet to focus exclusively on scanning.

 ## Architecture